-Indonesia.
-Australian tourists in Bali will not visit the Indonesia island if alcohol banned
+Australian tourists in Bali said they would not continue to visit the holiday island if a mooted ban on alcohol was enforced.

 And tourist and hotel operators have warned a booze ban would spell disaster for the island’s lucrative tourist industry.